- Course Code

 - identify the range of reasonable adjustments that can be applied to students with vision impairment

 - identify appropriate evidence-based approaches to assessing knowledge and skills for students with vision impairment.

 We all want to empower our students with vision impairment to become skillful technology users for life.
 But how do you decide what to teach them to use?
 What, and how, do you teach them so that they become confident and competent with technology, long after they have left school?
-This half-day session will focus on how we as teachers and professionals can better support a student’s skillful use of technology for learning.
-While we will spend a little time on the technologies available, we will focus on understanding and teaching the underlying skills to become a competent technology user for the purpose of learning, regardless of the technology, a student’s level of vision, or the presence of additional disabilities.
-We will also explore the decision-making needed to make good choices about which technology to use for a task by an individual, and how to help students to learn to make those choices.
+This half-day session focused on how we as teachers and professionals can better support a student’s skillful use of technology for learning.
+While we did spend a little time on the technologies available, we focused on understanding and teaching the underlying skills to become a competent technology user for the purpose of learning, regardless of the technology, a student’s level of vision, or the presence of additional disabilities.
+We also explored the decision-making needed to make good choices about which technology to use for a task by an individual, and how to help students to learn to make those choices.